vikrantgit97/MysqlWokebenchEditorDarkTheme/README.md

  or Replace the file
   from the above destination
   According to the operating
-  system with the provided code_editor.xml file in this project
+  system with the provided code_editor.xml file in this project.

+* Now relaunch MySQL workbench to see changes.

 ## Ubuntu Linux MySQL Workbench DarkTheme
 ![img.png](image/UbuntuLinuxMysqldarkTheme.png)